-For the next 30 years, the station primarily focused on being a reserve post.
+For the next 30 years, the station primarily served as a reserve post.
 It was also a host for Navy Weymouth Aero Club from 1961 until the club’s closure in 1984.
 Several new structures were added and removed during these years including the second air traffic control tower.
 This tower was built during the mid-1990s right before the closing of the station.
 This white traffic control tower was never actually used.
 It currently remains on the land and it is abandoned.

 The 1995 Base Realignment and Closure Commission proposed that South Weymouth’s final squadrons be relocated and the base be closed in 1997.
 Before the site was formally deactivated and shuttered by order of the 1995 BRAC, some of the fleets that were still in operation relocated to NAS Brunswick, Maine.
 It received the Navy Meritorious Unit Commendation ribbon for the years 1993 through 1995.

 - Year Established: 1941